LumingSun/ML4DB-paper-list/README.md

 * Deep Unsupervised Cardinality Estimation (VLDB 2019) (Unsupervised)

+* Deep Learning Models for Selectivity Estimation of Multi-Attribute Queries (SIGMOD 2020)

+* NeuroCard: One Cardinality Estimator for All Tables (2020)
 #### Based on bayesian network (graphical models)
 * Selectivity estimation using probabilistic models (SIGMOD 2001)